-Covid-19 Testing/swabbing Nottingham and Nottinghamshire How will testing/swabbing work in Nottingham and Nottinghamshire?
+Covid-19 Testing/swabbing Nottingham and Nottinghamshire

+How will testing/swabbing work in Nottingham and Nottinghamshire?

-The planned local approach to the coordination of care home testing is set out below; - The Local Resilience Forum (LRF) Testing Cell, in collaboration with the Care Home Cell, has developed a supportive approach for Care Homes - This ensures we can facilitate local co-ordination support throughout the whole testing process, whilst flexing to accommodate the national policy guidance The approach is underpinned by the need bring clarity for care homes on; - routes to testing - support for testing - follow up support For all enquiries or support, please contact; Nottingham and Nottinghamshire Testing Coordination Centre:
+The planned local approach to the coordination of care home testing is set out below;

+- The Local Resilience Forum (LRF) Testing Cell, in collaboration with the Care Home Cell, has developed a supportive approach for Care Homes - This ensures we can facilitate local co-ordination support throughout the whole testing process, whilst flexing to accommodate the national policy guidance

+The approach is underpinned by the need bring clarity for care homes on;

+- routes to testing - support for testing - follow up support

+For all enquiries or support, please contact;

+Nottingham and Nottinghamshire Testing Coordination Centre:

-Coordination Centre open 8am to 6pm on 0115 883 111 Email - nnccg.Covid19-testingcell@nhs.net What to do if you have a suspected positive COVID-19 resident If you are a Care Home Manager and you have a symptomatic resident please follow the process below: - Call 0115 883 111- Testing Coordination Centre - Confirm your staff and resident numbers - The Testing Coordination Centre will access the digital portal and book swabs for your home - You will be offered infection prevention and control support immediately - Including support from the Care Home Swabbing team. - When your swabs are completed, your swabs will be sent to the local laboratory for testing - The Care Home Manager will receive the test outcomes directly within 72 hours, and must communicate these to the Testing Coordination Centre - If the test results include a positive, you must inform the GP and PHE, the Infection Prevention & Control teams, alongside the Enhanced Care Home Support teams, will mobilise immediately to provide you with an increased support offer Regular retesting for care home staff and residents 65s or those with dementia before being rolled out to all adult care homes.
+Coordination Centre open 8am to 6pm on

+Email - nnccg.Covid19-testingcell@nhs.net

+What to do if you have a suspected positive COVID-19 resident

+If you are a Care Home Manager and you have a symptomatic resident please follow the process below:

+- Call 0115 883 111- Testing Coordination Centre - Confirm your staff and resident numbers - The Testing Coordination Centre will access the digital portal and book swabs for your home - You will be offered infection prevention and control support immediately - Including support from the Care Home Swabbing team. - When your swabs are completed, your swabs will be sent to the local laboratory for testing - The Care Home Manager will receive the test outcomes directly within 72 hours, and must communicate these to the Testing Coordination Centre - If the test results include a positive, you must inform the GP and PHE, the Infection Prevention & Control teams, alongside the Enhanced Care Home Support teams, will mobilise immediately to provide you with an increased support offer

+Regular retesting for care home staff and residents

 For more information on whole home testing click here.
-Coronavirus (COVID-19) testing for homecare workers - homecare (domiciliary care) staff.